MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/ssmp-management-pack-delivery.md

   This management pack is virtually a new version of the version-agnostic management pack for SQL Server 2017 and higher (last version - 7.0.7.0 as of July 2018).

-  All upcoming versions of the management pack, including the current one are intended for monitoring of SQL Server 2012, 2014, 2016, 2017 and higher.
+  All upcoming versions of the management pack, including the current one are intended for monitoring of SQL Server 2012, 2014, 2016, 2017, and higher.

-  Previous generations of management packs for SQL Server 2008—2016 has reached the end of support with the first public release of the management pack for SQL Server 2012 and higher (April, 2019).
+  Previous generations of management packs for SQL Server 2008—2016 have reached the end of support with the first public release of the management pack for SQL Server 2012 and higher (April, 2019).

 - **Upgradability issues of path SQL Server 2017+ MP v.7.0.7.0 → any version of the current management pack**

   When upgrading SQL Server 2017+ Management Pack, all instances of SQL Server 2017 will be automatically rediscovered.
 Such behavior affects reporting because historical data collected for these instances becomes unavailable.

   Management pack for SQL Server 2017+ Integration Services cannot be upgraded and has to be removed before importing this update.
-To remove Management pack for SQL Server 2017+ Integration Services, remove the following management pack: **Microsoft SQL Server 2017+ Integration Services on Windows**.

 - **Localization for SQL Server 2017+ MP cannot be imported over the current version of SQL Server MP**